 AIEC Session formats

 Learning and knowledge-sharing at AIEC is offered through a range of different sessions formats.
-Some sessions such as cafés, roundtables and campfires, place more focus on peer-to-peer learning and sharing and are more interactive.
+Some sessions such as cafés place more focus on peer-to-peer learning and sharing and are more interactive.
 Other formats, such as panels and presentations, offer less interaction and focus more on sharing of information by experts.

 ![]() |